MarcelSchweitzer/Lernpfadplaner_Demokrateam/README.md

 - node_modules: contains third-party dependencies
 - public
   - css
-    - editor.css: for the workspace
+    - editor.css: for the editor page
-    - main.css: for the dashboard, landing page and the editor page besides the workspace
+    - main.css: for the dashboard and landing page
     - settings.css: for the user-settings and the lp-settings and their settings framework
   - html
-    - impressum.html: empty impressumpage, nowhere linked
+    - impressum.html: # TODO ( write impressum, link not functional - covered?)
   - img: images used
   - js
     - dependencies: